-This post is part of our series about the pros and cons of the most popular types of commercial roofs: TPO, EPDM, metal, slate and tile, asphalt, and, this month, vegetative.
-As a property manager or owner, the more you know about your particular roof and the options available to you, the better!
+As a property manager or owner, the more you know about your particular roof and the options available when re-roofing, the better!

 Vegetative Commercial Roofs